trevclaridge/Name-Generator-Extension/README.md

 >
 >"I ask the guard what his mother's name is."

 Chances are this piece of world-shattering lore didn't make it into the planning session.
 But now we can *pretend* it did with a quick click of a button.
-Name Generate Extension is for these moments.
+Name Generator Extension is for these moments.

 The design philosophy behind NGE incorporates three major tenets:
 1. **Ease-of-use.** Getting a random name should only take one or two clicks, depending on the category you need.
 None of us want to disrupt the flow of our game; NGE can hopefully eliminate some lag time implicit in ruffling of notes or clicking around by being readily available and always having a name ready to go.